-To promote effective adult control, long drives are treated when requested by the homeowner if the following criteria are met: home must be 300 feet or greater from the edge of the road, adjacent roads, and long drives; provide adequate approved significant vegetation possess turnaround: and providing mosquito harborage.
+To promote effective adult control, long drives are treated when requested by the homeowner if the following criteria are met: home must be 300 feet or greater from the edge of the road, adjacent roads, and other approved long drives; provide adequate turnaround; and possess significant vegetation providing mosquito harborage.
 Upon citizen request, SCMAC inspects and may add the address to the "Long Drive Program" if qualifications are met.
 All approved long drives are designated on ULV route maps and within the GIS software.
 Reflective markers are placed at the entrance of all approved driveways serving as a visual reference for technicians.
 SCMAC reserves the right to remove long drives as services as current best practices dictate.